hossamemamo/Speech-Emotion-Recognition/README.md

-# Speech-Emotion-Recognition Using 2 diffrent CNN models with 2-D convolution
+# Speech-Emotion-Recognition Using 2  CNN models with 2-D convolution
 # Architecture

 # Model 1